Dr. Franklin: Boxes.

 Dory: Okay, that's just scary.

-- Toyed with in Bill & Ted's Bogus Journey, where the main characters fall into what is effectively a bottomless pit.
+- Toyed with in Bill and Ted's Bogus Journey, where the main characters fall into what is effectively a bottomless pit.
 And play 20 Questions:

 Bill: Are you a mineral?